Skip to content

 End User Guide

-CloudScope lets you load scientific image files, inspect image data, define or select ROIs, run supported analyses, and export results.
+CloudScope lets you load raw image files, visualize image data, define and select ROIs, run supported analyses, and export results.

 Current quantitative analysis workflows are designed for line scan kymographs and include:

-CloudScope can load and visualize supported scientific image formats, but the currently implemented quantitative analyses are designed for line scan data.
+CloudScope can load and visualize a range of image formats, but the currently implemented quantitative analyses are designed for line scan data.

 Try CloudScope in a browser